AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userPermissionsExport.md

 ## Request Sample

 To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined in the references.
-The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.
+The following request is an API call to the Insights environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/users/insights******001_j*****insightstest.onmicrosoft.com%2523ext%2523%2540m3********.onmicrosoft.com/access/export?exportOptionType=2&siteUrls=https%3A%2F%2Fm******.sharepoint.com%2Fsites%2Fjuly2022public****01&dataSources=microsoft%20teams&dataSources=sharepoint%20online